 If you choose to become mothers with the help of a sperm donor, eventually, your child will ask questions about how he or she was brought into the world.
 Some studies suggest that parents of donor-conceived children should begin to tell the story to the child at an early age.
 This way, it will become an integrated and normal part of the child’s identity.
 There is no exact recipe on how to do this, but we have gathered some advice on how to tell the story to your child in the blog post: How to talk to your child about being a donor child.
 You can also read this blog post where donor-conceived Emma tells how her parents handled this in a kind and calm way.

 Do you want siblings for your child?

 If you are having a child using donor sperm, you should consider if you would like the child to have genetic siblings using the same donor.
 Especially when the child grows older, it can be comforting for the child to have siblings they are genetically related to.
 Here you can read about when and how much donor sperm to reserve for genetic siblings.

-On your journey towards becoming mothers, it may be helpful and comforting to read personal stories from other people who are going through the same process as you.
+On your journey towards becoming mothers, it may be helpful and comforting to read personal stories from other lesbian parents who have gone through the same process as you.
 On our blog, we share interesting stories from our clients.
 For example, you may be interested in reading the story about how Karen and Cathrine became mothers to their little son or the story about Pheobe and her wife who went to Denmark to have fertility treatment or how it was growing up with lesbian mothers.

 We also encourage you to read what other parents to donor children say.
 Here we have gathered of few of the messages we have received from happy parents of donor children.